It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 What are the best life insurance riders for those with breast cancer?

-Having a life insurance policy with riders is crucial for individuals living with breast cancer to protect themselves from the financial burden of treatments and recovery.
+Having a life insurance policy with riders is crucial for individuals living with cancer to protect themselves from the financial burden of treatments and recovery.
 The best riders for this situation are critical illness and waiver of premium.

 Critical illness provides a lump sum payment when the individual or their dependent is diagnosed with a critical condition like breast cancer.
-Waiver of premium, on the other hand, removes the obligation to pay premiums when the individual is unable to do so due to breast cancer or other specified medical conditions, preventing a lapse in payments during treatments.
-With these two riders added to their policy, individuals living with breast cancer can have peace of mind knowing they have extra financial support in times of need.
+Waiver of premium, on the other hand, removes the obligation to pay premiums when the individual is unable to do so due to cancer or other specified medical conditions, preventing a lapse in payments during treatments.
+With these two riders added to their policy, individuals living with cancer can have peace of mind knowing they have extra financial support in times of need.

 What is the best life insurance for those undergoing treatment?

 For those who are receiving breast cancer treatment, the best life insurance will depend on the individual's personal needs and situation.
-Due to their age and breast cancer treatment, breast cancer patients might expect life insurance premiums to be higher for them than the general public.
-However, there are several options that breast cancer patients can take advantage of when considering a life insurance policy.
+Due to their age and cancer treatment, cancer patients might expect life insurance premiums to be higher for them than the general public.
+However, there are several options that cancer patients can take advantage of when considering a life insurance policy.

 Choosing a policy with lower premiums but adequate coverage is an excellent option for breast cancer patients looking to find the best life insurance for their situation.